sgillespie/haskell-gltf-loader/README.md

       where getVertices' mesh = concatMap (^. _meshPrimitivePositions) (mesh ^. _meshPrimitives)

 ## CLI

 This includes a CLI utility to inspect GlTF files

     gltf-loader --help

 ## Roadmap

-Currently, only geometries and PBR materials are supported, but we hope to support the majority of GlTF features:
+Currently, only geometries and PBR materials are supported, but I hope to support the majority of GlTF features:

  - [ ] Animations